 Instagram has a much-beloved (or oft-maligned) set of 16 retro photo filters that you can apply to an image.
 These one-click filters can make shooting and sharing to Instagram a snap. for a much greater variety of filter options, a lot of third-party apps now share directly to Instagram.
 Apps like Camera+ by tap tap tap, MacPhun’s popular FX Photo Studio, Pixlr-o-matic, Mextures and many others give you many more effects options and then export your image directly to Instagram already cropped and centered — ready to go!

 The iPhone Camera app has a built-in 5x digital zoom.
 Unfortunately, Instagram doesn’t.
 To use zoom in Instagram, first shoot your image using Apple’s Camera using zoom, then import your photo into Instagram.
 Shooting with your iPhone held sideways will help you get a better top-to-bottom crop.

 5. Add Text

 A picture is worth a thousand words.
-If you want to add a few more (right over your image), Phonto lets you add text in a variety of fonts and colors.
-Phonto lets you crop square in the app, exports straight to Instagram, and saves full-res images to your camera roll.
-Phonto is an excellent app that comes in ad-supported free and ad-free $0.99 versions.
+If you want to add a few more (right on top of your image), two excellent apps for adding text and other flair are Typic Pro and Over.
+Both apps let you add text in a variety of fonts and colors.
+The both let you crop square in the app, and both export straight to Instagram.
+Typic and Typic Pro and saves full-res square format images to your camera roll.
+Over saves at a very usable 2048×2048 4 MP resolution.